Big Cypress Fox Squirrel

 -

-seeds, buds or flowers from a variety of trees including maples.
-Pine tree
+the fruits, seeds, buds or flowers from a variety of trees including maples.

-seeds and pollen cones are readily eaten.
-Fungi are also consumed when
+Pine tree seeds and pollen cones are readily eaten.
+Fungi are also consumed

 -